gshanemiller/congestion/README.md

     1/(10*1000*1000*1000) sec/bits * (64*1024*8) bits = .000052428sec ~= 52us or .8ns/byte
 ```

-If RTTs are of the same order as serialization, RTT should clearly not be penalized.
-Serialization does not reflect congestion outside the transmitting box.
+RTTs at the same order as serialization penalize Timely because this time does not reflect congestion outside the transmitting box.

 The Timely event loop is: